The light version (OptServerLight) is a stateless in-memory solver service, which can be started and run from the command line with no configuration.

 Use the Docker image available from https://github.com/MOSEK/Dockerfiles/tree/master/optserver-demo .
 It will install the simplest stand-alone OptServer container with latest MOSEK version and with all dependencies installed internally.

-The rest of this page describes the complete installation process.
+The rest of this section describes the complete installation process.

 The following are prerequisites to run OptServer: